medialab/reference_manager/README.md

 Configure your batch profile:

     cd ~
-    vi .profile
+    vi .profile or .bash_profile

-Add these lines to the .profile file in your home directory:
+Add these lines to the .profile or .bash_profile file in your home directory:

     # Python Virtual Env
     export WORKON_HOME=$HOME/.virtualenv